wlhlm/3DP-corner/README.md

 larger size affords packing the machine with more quality of life features including autmatic bed probing, a purge bucket, [Z offset calibration][ZCalibration], and [thermal expansion compensation][ThermalComp]

-One of the differenciating features of this build is the use of the classical [Noctua][NoctuaHomepage] color scheme.
+One of the differentiating features of this build is the use of the classical [Noctua][NoctuaHomepage] color scheme.

 Serial number: V2.2828